Chart of the Day: Outbound belongings investment from Singapore hit $nine.6b in H1

 Property Types for Residential and Commercial Investments

 Below market value properties or foreclosed houses.
 Commercial properties are for businesses and include various properties, from apartment blocks and office buildings to hotels, restaurants, warehouses, and industrial buildings, to name a few.
-Managing a relatively small residential property is obviously simpler than managing commercial properties, where you will often need a professional real estate management company to assist you.
+Managing a relatively small residential property is simpler than managing commercial properties, where you often need a professional real estate management company to assist you.

 Researching the Real Estate Market

-While you will always need some knowledge of the property market and current conditions to make a successful investment, residential properties are simpler to research and value.
-It is relatively easy to compare different residential properties, their prices, and investment potential in a given area.
+While you will always need knowledge of the property market and current conditions to make a successful investment, residential properties are simpler to research and value.
+It is relatively easy to compare residential properties, their prices, and investment potential in a given area.
 However, commercial properties are often unique and require specialized knowledge to value accurately and establish an investment plan.

 Risks & Yields

 Residential properties are generally regarded as low-risk investments.
-They also tend to cost much less than commercial properties and will thus be more affordable, especially if you’ve just started building up your investment portfolio.
+They also tend to cost much less than commercial properties and will thus be more affordable, especially if you’ve just started building your investment portfolio.
 However, the relatively low risks and the low purchase price will also mean that your profits are lower, and your return on investment will come mainly from increases in capital value.

 The relative unpredictability of the commercial property market will also bring more risks.
-While residential property prices generally double every 10 years, this is not true for commercial properties.
+While residential property prices generally double every ten years, this is not true for commercial properties.
 You can expect a net yield of up to 7-10% on commercial properties, which is higher than the net yield from traditional residential property investments, and a large part of your return on investment will be in the form of rental income.

 Eddie Bowers